MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Add-MgBetaTeamChannelMember.md

 ## SYNOPSIS
 Add multiple members in a single request to a team.
 The response provides details about which memberships could and couldn't be created.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Add-MgTeamChannelMember](/powershell/module/Microsoft.Graph.Teams/Add-MgTeamChannelMember?view=graph-powershell-1.0)

 ## SYNTAX